 The Cameroon Academy of Young Scientists (CAYS) was established in 2019, with the kind support of the Cameroon Academy of Science (CAS).
 As their very first activity, CAYS organised an international conference on “Young Scientists: Mainspring of Development and Innovation in Africa” in Yaoundé, Cameroon, in August 2019.
-The conference focused on looking into how young scientists and the young academy can impact the scientific environment in Cameroon and in the Central African sub-region with a new way of thinking, of mobilising intellect and of enabling science for societal development and the emergence of developing countries.
+The conference focused on looking into how young scientists and the young academy can impact the scientific environment in Cameroon and in the Central African sub-region with a new way of thinking, of mobilising intellect and of enabling science for societal development and the emergence of low- and middle-income countries.

 The conference was preceded by a two-day, sub-regional workshop on science advice to governments, which was co-organised with the Fonds de Recherche du Québec and the African Chapter of the International Network for Government Science Advice (INGSA).